mdelkins/eng-practices/review/developer/handling-comments.md

 ## Think Collaboratively {#think}

-Writing a CL can take a lot of work.
+Writing a PR can take a lot of work.
 It's often really satisfying to finally send one out for review, feel like it's done, and be pretty sure that no further work is needed.
 It can be frustrating to receive comments asking for changes, especially if you don't agree with them.

-At times like this, take a moment to step back and consider if the reviewer is providing valuable feedback that will help the codebase and Google.
+At times like this, take a moment to step back and consider if the reviewer is providing valuable feedback that will help the codebase and Airship.
 Your first question to yourself should always be, "Do I understand what the reviewer is asking for?"